Orino1/portfolio/README.md

 ## Features

 - Admin user authentication with secure password storage.
-- CRUD operations for projects and skills and contact.
+- CRUD operations for projects and skills and posts.
 - Dynamic project listings with detailed descriptions and links.
 - User-friendly interface built with React for a responsive experience.
-- Ability to manage projects/skills/contact dynamically from the admin dashboard.
+- Ability to manage projects, skills, and posts dynamically from the admin dashboard.

 ## Technologies